 What follows is the “official” version of Ylan’s recent history, but as with most of the tales you hear, there may well be more to the truth than what lies on the surface…

 For more than 2000 years the drow of the dark forests of Erivan ruled the northern half of Ylan under the ruthless reign of House of Druin.
-For much of that time the drow were gods to the Rhune clans of humans and the dwarves and other elves fought a losing battle to maintain their sovereignty while the other races fled or became subservient.
+For much of that time the drow were considered gods to the human clans and were enslaved by them.
+The dwarves and elves fought a losing battle to maintain their sovereignty and the other races fled or became subservient.

-After 100 years of simmering war with the drow, the dwarves numbers had dwindled.
-The fall of the great fortress Drumindor caused the dwarven elders to call the retreat to their ancient labyrinths deep underground.
-Once again the surface would not see dwarves for hundreds of years and they became legend to the Rhune clans.
+After centuries of simmering war with the drow, the dwarve’s numbers had dwindled.
+The fall of the great hold of Glomrendur caused the dwarven elders to call the retreat to their ancient labyrinths deep underground.
+Once again the surface would not see dwarves for hundreds of years and they became legend.

-The fall of Delos to the drow saw the halflings flee to the sea on their vast armada of ships.
+The fall of the halfling lands of Delos to the drow precipitated a great halfling diaspora to the seas on their vast armada of ships.
 They were rarely seen on the continent during the Druin reign.
 Yet their presence was felt in the blackmarket as they brought contraband and goods from far away lands.

 Under House Druin’s obsession with controlling certain lands, the drow became over extended and suffered a significant defeat during their campaign to invade Calais.
 This was the first step in the fall of the House Druin.

 As remnants of the Druin army regrouped toward Sormrendur, they took out their anger on the villages in their path.
 During this scourge a prince of the House Druin was killed by a human named Raithe, the first time a drow was killed by a human.
 Word spread of the “Godkiller” sparking a series of events that would see the emergence of humankind as a powerful force in the war against the drow.